Gatsby SEO Component

 The rest of the properties will be added conditionally depending on the page type.
 The article schema requires

-, and the blog schema contains speakable
+datePublished, and dateModified, and the blog schema contains speakable field.

-To conditionally add properties to the object, we leverage the Object.assign
+To conditionally add properties to the object, we leverage the Object.assign method.
+To avoid duplicating the

-for every new blog post, we check if dateModified
+datePublished value in dateModified for every new blog post, we check if dateModified exists and then apply

 it.
-Otherwise, we reuse the datePublished
+Otherwise, we reuse the datePublished value as dateModified.

-schema doesn't appear to be a part of any other schema.
+The breadcrumbList schema doesn't appear to be a part of any other schema.
 It consists of a chain of linked web pages.

-The position property is used to order the items and starts with 1
+The position property is used to order the items and starts with 1.
+The home page will always be the first item, which

-right away.
+is why we define breadcrumbList with siteUrl right away.
 The second level is a blog, contact, or about page.

 With our URL structure, the third level will always